obaraelijah/django_interview_questions/README.md

 #### What are the advantages of using Django?
 Django is called a loosely coupled framework because of its Model View Template architecture.
 It helps in separating the server code from the client-related code. <br>
 Django’s models and views take care of the code that needs to be run on the server like getting records from database, etc., and the templates are mostly HTML and CSS that just need data from models passed in by the views to render them.
 Since these components are independent of each other, Django is called a loosely coupled framework.<br>
-Allows rapid development of websites.Django's "batteries-included" approach provides a wide range of built-in tools and features, allowing developers to focus on building features rather than reinventing the wheel.
-This speeds up the development process.<br>
+Allows rapid development of websites.<br>
-Follows the DRY or the Don’t Repeat Yourself Principle which means, one concept or a piece of data should live in just one place.
-This leads to cleaner and more maintainable code as well as reduces the chances of inconsistencies.<br>
+Follows the DRY or the Don’t Repeat Yourself Principle which means, one concept or a piece of data should live in just one place.<br>
 Consistent at low as well as high levels.<br>
 SQL statements are not executed too many times and are optimized internally.<br>
 Can easily drop into raw SQL whenever required.<br>
 Flexibility while using URL’s.<br>

 #### Explain Django architecture?
 Django follows the MVT (Model View Template architecture) which is based on the MVC (Model View Controller architecture).
 The main difference between these two is that Django itself takes care of the controller part.<br>
 <img src="https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2019/10/mvt.png">